Nationals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- When it comes to the over/under, the Nationals and their foes are 3-7-0 in their last 10 contests.
+- When it comes to the total, the Nationals and their opponents are 3-7-0 in their last 10 games.

-- Oddsmakers have not posted a runline in any of the Nationals' past 10 games.
+- The Nationals' previous 10 matchups have not had a runline set by bookmakers.

 Explore More About This Game